tkozar/Q-Learning-Algorithms/README.md

 learn what happens when you step into lava or crash into a wall, and then avoid doing those things when it encounters lava & walls in the future.

+Questions:
+1) How is the agent using the egocentric info to inform the allocentric system?

+2) How are the predictions made in the egocentric system made? (i.e. if there is a wall above, moving up results is no change to the allocentric state)

+Ideas:

+1) How is semantic knowledge formed? can this be modelled with the current system? ie form allocentric information based on the egocentric?
+What kind of interaction is needed?
+What is the minimum sensory information for this?
+Check Buzsaki & Moser, 2013.

+2) Rodent spatial navigation.
+Can we model an abstract rodent navigation system to explore the interaction between egocentric and allocentric information in a more biologically inspired way?
+(Check Oess et al, 2017)

 Here's a quick overview of the code: